git/git.github.io/rev_news/drafts/edition-65.md

   So Stolee sent
   [a version 4](https://lore.kernel.org/git/pull.659.v4.git.1593610050.gitgitgadget@gmail.com/)
   which is now cooking in the 'next' branch, along with the first series that has 10 patches from Gábor.

-Hopefully both will be merged in the 'master' branch soon, as Git 2.28.0 has just been released.
+  In the meantime though Gábor [commented on this first series](https://public-inbox.org/git/20200710211342.GE11341@szeder.dev/) saying that it has a number of issues.
+Hopefully these issues will be addressed soon, and these 2 patch series will be merged in the near future.

 <!---
 ### Support